fxstein/GoProX/AI_INSTRUCTIONS.md

 # AI Instructions for GoProX Project

+## Design Principles and Architecture
+**CRITICAL: Before beginning any work on this project, you MUST read and understand the Design Principles document: `docs/architecture/DESIGN_PRINCIPLES.md`**

+This document establishes the foundational architectural decisions and design patterns that guide all development work.
+It covers:
+- Simplicity as the core principle
+- Consistent parameter processing using zparseopts
+- Human-readable configuration management
+- Progressive enhancement approach
+- Platform consistency requirements
+- Error handling and recovery patterns
+- Documentation-driven development

+**IMPORTANT:** When making any significant design or architectural decisions, always ask if the decision should be documented in the Design Principles document for future reference and consistency.

 ## General Principles
 - Always follow the standards and conventions in this file for all code, documentation, and communication.
 - Do not use filler phrases like "Good idea!" or similar conversational fluff.